Betterment/webvalve/README.md

 `Sinatra::Base` class.
 It is wired up to support returning JSON responses and it will raise when a route is requested but it is not registered.

+## Frequently Asked Questions

+> Can I use WebValve in environments like staging and demo?

+Yes!
+By default WebValve is only enabled in test and development environments; however, it can be enabled in other environments by setting `WEBVALVE_ENABLED=true`.
+This can be useful for spinning up cheap, one-off environments for user-testing or demos.

 ## How to Contribute